ooftypop/easy_goes_it/README.md

+# Name
+  EasyGoesIt

+# Description
+  EasyGoesIt is simply a collection of methods which make life a little bit easier.

-# EasyGoesIt
+# Usage
-Short description and motivation.
+  A collection of code for the lazy in all of us.

+## Models
+  - methods for the models

+## Views
+  - methods for the views

-## Usage
+## Controllers
-How to use my plugin.
+  - methods for the controllers

-## Installation
+# Installation
   Add this line to your application's Gemfile:

 ```ruby
 gem 'easy_goes_it'